awsdocs/aws-parallelcluster-user-guide/doc_source/tutorials_01_hello_world.md

 GangliaPublicURL = http://54.148.x.x/ganglia/
 ```

 The message `CREATE_COMPLETE` shows that the cluster created successfully\.
-The output also provides us with the public and private IP addresses of our master node\.
+The output also provides us with the public and private IP addresses of our head node\.
 We need this IP to log in\.

-## Logging into your master instance<a name="logging-into-your-master-instance"></a>
+## Logging into your head node<a name="logging-into-your-head-node"></a>

-Use your OpenSSH pem file to log into your master instance\.
+Use your OpenSSH pem file to log into your head node\.

 ```
 pcluster ssh hello-world -i /path/to/keyfile.pem